A little magic can take you a long way.”

 7. “You must have a degree of humility.
 The writer who thinks that his work is marvelous is heading for trouble.”

 Sage advice from a master storyteller.
-Let’ embrace it and all write on!
+Let’s be music makers!
+Write on!